iamanrajput/BrainIQ/README.md

 ---

 Happy coding!
-If you have any questions, feel free to contact the repository owner.
+If you have any questions, feel free to contact me.